Nature Matters - Local to Global

 What's the refund policy and how might Covid restrictions affect this?

 We can provide a refund up to 30 days before the event.

 With uncertainty continuing to surround any largescale event as a result of Covid, we need to reassess the viability of the event frequently in the lead up to November.
 We reserve the right to cancel the event if it is deemed necessary because of national social distancing restrictions.
 In this eventuality, full refunds will be provided to delegates.
 The health and wellbeing of attendees, volunteers and staff is our priority.
-The event will be held in accordance with the latest Covid-19 guidelines from the government and Bath Spa University.
+The event will be held in accordance with the latest Covid-19 guidelines from the government.